FredHutch/gig-map/README.md

 For a detailed set of instructions on how to specify your genes and genomes for analysis, run `nextflow run FredHutch/gig-map --help` to display the associated help message.

+## Download Bacterial Genomes

+It can be useful to decouple the process of downloading reference genomes from the work it takes to align genes against those genomes.
+Similarly, we often want to download a set of genomes and then align multiple distinct sets of genes against those genomes.
+For those cases, it can be very helpfult to download the genomes in one step with a dedicated utility.
+To view the instructions for running this utility, run `nextflow run FredHutch/gig-map -entry download --help`

+## Dedupliate Bacterial Genes

+When aligning a set of genes, it can be helpful to first combine any genes which have a very similar sequence.
+We refer to that particular process as "deduplicating" a set of genes.
+To deduplicate a set of genes based on a threshold of amino acid similarity and overlap, there is a standalone utility provided along with `gig-map`.
+To view the instructions for running this utility, run `nextflow run FredHutch/gig-map -entry deduplicate --help`.
+This utility uses the CD-HIT algorithm under the hood to cluster coding sequences (with support to download directly from NCBI via FTP) and save the combined gene catalog for downstream alignment.

 ## GiG-map Visualization

 To visualize the results of the gig-map alignment workflow, the output files may be